LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationAssist/troubleshooting.md

 If you instead set the engagement to route to “All skills,” the effect is that conversations within the engagement don’t have an assigned skill.
 As a result, there are no recommendations within the Conversational Cloud agent workspace since all recommendations are made based on the conversation’s skills.

 ### Bots
+* You must use a supported bot provider, as described [here](conversation-assist-recommendation-sources-setting-up-bots.html#supported-bot-types).
-The bot must be able to join a conversation, i.e., there is an assigned bot user that is online and ready to accept conversations.
+* The bot must be able to join a conversation, i.e., there is an assigned bot user that is online and ready to accept conversations.
+* A Google Dialogflow bot with a particular region ID will only show in the messaging window for that region.
+Make sure your Dialogflow bot agents are set up in the appropriate region; otherwise, they won’t be offered as Conversation Assist recommendations for that region.

 ### Knowledge bases